-The integration between customer service solutions and Artificial Intelligence (AI) is a trend with constant advancement.
-However, this does not mean the disappearance of human presence incall centers.
-As AI develops, the essential role of people as pillars of quality in the relationship with the public becomes more evident
+The integration between customer service solutions and Artificial Intelligence (AI) is a constantly advancing trend.
+However, this does not mean the disappearance of human presence in thecall centers.
+As AI develops, the essential role of people as pillars of quality in relationships with the public becomes more evident.

 The relationship between AI and humans

-The Customer Experience sector was one of the first to adopt this technology in daily life.
-However, the goal of the implementation was never to replace the professionals, but optimize processes and improve the consumer journey.
-The focus, mainly, was in repetitive tasks, easily automated.
-"The collection sector", for example, deals with gigantic volumes of interactions, where small efficiency gains create large impacts.
-Simple actions, as data entry in systems, "they allow agents to listen to and understand the customer", explain theCEOfrom Total IP, Carlos Henrique Mencaci
+The Customer Experience sector was one of the first to adopt this technology in daily operations.
+However, the goal of the implementation was never to replace professionals, but to optimize processes and improve the customer journey.
+The focus was mainly on repetitive tasks that could be easily automated.
+"The collection sector, for example, handles huge volumes of interactions, where small efficiency gains generate significant impacts.
+Simple actions, such as data entry into systems, free up agents to listen to and understand the customer," explains theCEOfrom Total IP, Carlos Henrique Mencaci.

 The pandemic accelerated this process.
-Drastic changes in habits led to a 48% increase in transactions in support channels, according to a survey by Google, covering phone, chat, e-mail, social networks and SMS.
-To meet this demand, it was necessary to invest in new solutions, bringing significant financial benefits as well, how to reduce operational costs by up to 30%
+Drastic changes in habits led to a 48% increase in support channel movements, according to a Google survey, covering phone,chat, e-mail, social networks and SMS.
+To meet this demand, it was necessary to invest in new solutions, also bringing significant financial benefits, such as reducing operational costs by up to 30%.

 Today, the value of AI goes beyond customer service.
 The tool allows for massive data analysis, generatinginsightsvaluable.
-In addition to contact histories and purchase records, companies can access personal information, as location, age, gender and even the emotional tone in messages or calls
+In addition to contact histories and purchase records, companies can access personal information such as location, age, gender, and even the emotional tone in messages or calls.

 Humans and AI: An Essential Partnership